GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/function-fields/en.md

 ### `_objectRemoveEntry`

-Removes an entry from the object.
+Removes an entry from the JSON object.

+### `_objectRemoveProperties`

+Removes one or more entries from the JSON object.

 ### `_or`